-In conclusion, the benefits of a short-term regulatory response on harmonisation are in our view unlikely to outweigh potential costs.
+We believe the benefits of options considered as part of the short-term regulatory response are unlikely to outweigh potential costs.

 The likely incidence effects which may be required to implement harmonisation, and the reopening of regulatory frameworks under which the existing terms of access to the network were made in individual European countries, is more likely to undermine short-term confidence in investment than address potential distortions.
 There is also already an ambitious programme of European market reforms underway, and it would make sense to deliver these reforms first, before seeking tariff harmonisation.